recallnet/trading-simulator/docs/API.md

 ```

-`POST /api/admin/teams/{teamId}/disqualify`
+`POST /api/admin/teams/{teamId}/deactivate`

-Disqualify a team from the competition.
+Deactivate a team from the competition.
 The team will no longer be able to perform any actions.

 > Body parameter